dilantha111/100-days-of-code/log.md

 ### Day 7: June 25, 2017
 **Today's Progress**: Authorization completed for the Post model. only Users above Normal Registered Users can create Posts.
 **Thoughts:** Laravel is best for web developing.

+### Day 8: June 26, 2017
+**Today's Progress**: Added update policies for both jobs and posts models.
+And delete policy.
+Took a look at VueJS.
+**Thoughts:** Thinking about the frontend.Should I go with the familiar Angular or should I try something else.
+VueJS ?
+And for CSS as I previousely thought should I go with Materialze or should I consider bootstrap instead ?
+I should decide within tomorrow.